ToyibOtus/E-Commerce-Analytics-Portfolio/README.md

 ### Customer Performance Dashboard

-**Purpose:** Assess customer profitability, acquisition trends, retention health, and demographic breakdown.
+**Purpose:** Assess customer profitability, acquisition trends, and demographic breakdown.

 **Key questions answered:**
 - How is the customer base growing and how many are new acquisitions?